-NADDI is no longer accepting 2013 applications.
+NADDI is not currently accepting 2014 LE Grant applications.

 The LE Grant initiative was developed through funding provided by Purdue Pharma, L.P. to help address prescription drug diversion and to put more resources in the hands of law enforcement to help combat Rx drug abuse and diversion.

 Sponsored by Purdue Pharma, the NADDI LE Grant program helps address the complex problem of prescription drug abuse and diversion through the provision of resources to local law enforcement entities engaged in combating the abuse and diversion of scheduled prescription drugs.
 The LE Grant Program is designed to recognize law enforcement agencies that have achieved excellence in the investigation of pharmaceutical diversion.
 This may be for a particular event, or for an overall program of enforcement or prevention programs, or a combination of both.
 The maximum amount of this grant is $10,000.